Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learn/tutorial/2_building-a-rag-chatbot.md

 # Building a RAG Chatbot with Jac Cloud and Streamlit (Part 2/3)

-Now that we have a jac application served up, let's build a simple chatbot using Retrieval Augmented Generation (RAG) with Jac Cloud and Streamlit as our frontend interface.
+Now that we have a jac application served up, In this section, we'll build a simple chatbot using **Retrieval Augmented Generation (RAG)** with **Jac Cloud** for the backend and **Streamlit** for the frontend interface.

 ### Preparation / Installation

-There are a couple of additional dependenices we need here
+Before we start, let's install a few additional dependencies.
+Run the following command in your terminal:

 ```bash
 pip install mtllm==0.3.2 jac-streamlit==0.0.3 langchain==0.1.16 langchain_community==0.0.34 chromadb==0.5.0 pypdf==4.2.0
 ```

+- `mtllm`: A toolkit for multi-task learning with language models.
+- `jac-streamlit`: A plugin that integrates jaclang with Streamlit.
+- `langchain`, `langchain_community`: Essential tools for handling the language generation logic in your chatbot.
+- `chromadb`: A vector database to store and retrieve embeddings.
+- `pypdf`: A Python library to handle PDF documents.

 ## Building a Streamlit Interface